kennyphan02/Coding-Notes/CSCE 520/Lecture 4.md

 ### Selection
 ![[Pasted image 20240205112046.png]]
 - Basically Selection is putting some condition to the attributes of a relation that fits the criteria.
-It outputs the tuples that satisfy the condiiton
+It outputs the tuples that satisfy the condiiton  (outputs a tuple)

 ### Projection
 ![[Pasted image 20240205112527.png]]